lxwooxy/lxwooxy/README.md

 I'm a theatre and computer science student at **Hunter College, CUNY**.

-My theatre background is in lighting, sound, scenic, puppetry design, and I am also trained in stage and production management.
+My theatre background (2017-Present) is in:
+    Lighting rigging, design, and programming
+    Sound design and programming
+    Scenic design, painting, and construction
+    Puppetry design and fabrication
+    Stage management
+    Production management

 I've been an Undergraduate Teaching Assistant for these classes since **January 2022**: